BCN3D/BCN3DSigma-Profile-Generator/README.md

 Will ask for a functionality:

-1. **Profile for Simplify3D:** Will ask for left Hotend, left loaded Filament, right Hotend and right loaded Filament.
+1. **Profile for Simplify3D:** Will ask for machine, print mode, left Hotend, left loaded Filament, right Hotend and right loaded Filament (according to print mode).
 Then will generate the fff profile file.

-2. **Profile for Cura:** Same as *1*, now for Cura (will ask for Quality at the end).

-2. **Profile for Cura 2 [Beta]:** Asks nothig.
-Generates all the files to add the Sigma to Cura 2 and, if Cura 2 is already installed, copies all the files to the right places.
+2. **Profile for Cura:** Asks nothig.
+Generates all the files to add BCN3D Machines to BCN3D Cura and, if it is already installed, copies all the files to the right places.

-4. **Experimental features:** Some experimental extra features.
+3. **Experimental features:** Some experimental extra features.

-5. **Exit:** Quit the program.
+4. **Exit:** Quit the program.

 In order to add, remove or change a hotend, filament or quality preconfiguration edit the files in *Profiles Data* folder.